MatanIsaac/AsteroidsRemake/README.md

 Installation

-Instructions for cloning the repository and setting up the development environment.

-bash
+Options:

+    Download Game (Binaries): Get the pre-built game.
+Download the zip file containing the executable (bin) from [release-link].
+    Build from Source: Set up and compile the game yourself.

+Prerequisites:

+    SDL2 library
+    SDL2 extensions: SDL2_image, SDL2_mixer, SDL2_ttf
+    OpenGL Mathematics (GLM) library (included in the repo)

+Build Instructions:

-git clone [repo-link]
+    Clone the Repository: git clone [repo-link]
-cd asteroid-game
+    Navigate to Project Directory: cd asteroid-game
-// Additional setup steps

-Usage

-Details on how to run and play the game, including any necessary commands.
-Technologies
+    Build the Project: Follow platform-specific build instructions.
+    Play the Game: The executable is located at repoLocation\bin\x64\Release\SDL2_Asteroids.exe Libraries Used

     SDL2 for rendering and game controls
     C++ for core game logic
     glm for mathematical operations

-Contributing

-Guidelines on how to contribute to the project.
-License

-Information about the project's license.
-Screenshots/Demo

 ![GamePic](https://github.com/MTN95/AsteroidsRemake/assets/113786893/2a9234f4-60d3-4d85-a69a-246d08dcc6a7)